shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 If we were working with analog circuitry, we can achieve both effects at the same time with a simple feedback loop, as shown below.
-Each time around the loop, the signal is delayed and attenuated.
-The amount of delay and attenuation is configurable.
-In this case, the attenuation parameter
-$$\alpha \in [0,1]$$ is shown explicitly below.
+Each time around the loop, the signal is delayed and attenuated, and these effects are configurable.
+In this case, an attenuation parameter $$\alpha \in [0,1]$$ is shown explicitly below.

 <img width="70%" src="/assets/reverb/comb.svg">

 # Sequential Comb Algorithm
+{: #seq-comb}

 To get a sequential algorithm for a comb filter, we can imagine feeding samples through the analog circuit shown above.
 One-by-one, we take a sample